Posted on behalf of Stephens, Anderson & Cummings on Feb 27, 2015 in Product Liability

 In January, the agency imposed a record $70 million penalty on Honda for grossly under-reporting fatal auto accidents and injuries to the government.
 That penalty doubled the $35 million fine levied on General Motors last year after the automaker failed to report a defective ignition switch for more than a decade.

 Fines from NHTSA are capped at $35 million per infraction.
 Since Takata is alleged to have violated two orders, it could be fined a maximum of $70 million.

 Contact Our Defective Product Lawyers Today

-If you or someone you love has been injured by a defective Takata airbag, consult Stephens, Anderson & Cummings to see if you are eligible for compensation.
+If you or someone you love has been injured by a defective Takata airbag, consult a personal injury attorney at Stephens, Anderson & Cummings today, to see if you are eligible for compensation.